 In 1934, thousands of players were playing bingo every week and spending over $90 million dollars on bingo in North America alone.
 The priest of the Wilkes-Barres Church hit upon the idea of using bingo to raise funds to solve his church’s financial problems and purchased a large number of Lowe’s bingo tickets.
 The priest, however, felt disappointed when the game generated around 5 – 6 winners.
 He approached Lowe and discussed the problem with him.

-Realizing that the game could be conducted on a large scale for profit, Lowe hired the services of Prof. Carl Leffler of the University of Columbia and requested the creation of more bingo tickets with different number combinations.
+Realizing that the game could be conducted on a large scale for net wins, Lowe hired the services of Prof. Carl Leffler of the University of Columbia and requested the creation of more bingo tickets with different number combinations.
 The professor successfully created around 6,000 bingo tickets, but the stress drove him insane.

 The game was increasingly used to raise funds for charity after it successfully solved the problems of Wilkes-Barres Church.
 This led Lowe to publish the first bingo guidebook, following which he began publishing a bingo newsletter which had 37,000 subscribers.